Applied AI Is Not a Web Service: Why AI Projects Fail After Deployment

 Instead of: “The model is deployed, we’re done”

-Think: “The model is deployed, now we need to monitor, maintain, and iterate”
+Think: “The model is deployed.
+Now we need to monitor, maintain, and iterate — indefinitely”

-Think: “Our SLA includes prediction accuracy, data freshness, and business outcome targets”
+Think: “Our SLA includes prediction accuracy, data freshness, segment-level performance, and business outcome targets”

 Key takeaways